Difference Between GoCD and Jenkins

 Continuous Integration and Continuous Delivery are the most important part of the Software Development process.
 Jenkins and GoCD are both open-source tools.
-If you want to have complete visibility and control over software then GoCD is the best choice when it comes to continuous delivery.
-For continuous integration, Jenkins can be used because it’s an open-source CI server which is extendable with a variety of plugins available.
+If you want to have complete visibility and control over software, GoCD is the best choice for continuous delivery.
+For continuous integration, Jenkins can be used because it’s an open-source CI server that is extendable with a variety of plugins available.
 Nearly over 1000 + plugins are fundamental to Jenkins.
 Jenkins is an automation tool for general purpose.
 For single-purposed and laser-focused Continuous delivery GoCD is the best.
 Both GoCD and Jenkins are useful for building and maintaining complex pipelines.
 Below we discuss GoCD vs Jenkins in detail.

-Head to Head Comparison between GoCD vs Jenkins (Infographics)
+Head to Head Comparison Between GoCD and Jenkins (Infographics)

 Below are the top 11 comparisons between GoCD vs Jenkins: